 The Community and Public Safety Psychiatry Division (CPSPD) provides a variety of consulting, evaluation, and treatment services along with education and training in the areas listed below.

+Education and Training Program – conducts Forensic Psychiatry Fellowship, Postdoctoral Fellowship in Forensic Psychology, medical student, physician resident and fellow clinical electives, psychology intern, forensic and research electives, general psychiatry medication management clinic elective, social worker forensic field placement, criminal justice and psychology undergraduate internship electives.
 The CPSPD has at any given time a mix of private, state, and federally funded research projects focused on forensic, sexual behavior, law enforcement, general community-based psychiatry services, and other topics.

 Faculty in the CPSPD include professionals from multiple disciplines including physicians, psychologists (clinical, neurocognitive, and forensic), social workers, professional counselors, a plethysmography lab technician, and a polygraph examiner.

 Youth Family Forensic Program:

 Progressive Professionals Program: email@example.com

 Charleston, SC 29407